 So I’ve come to the conclusion that your life as an adult is brief here in Umbria, Italy.
 You don’t grow up until after 40, and suddenly by sixty you’re primary concern is playing bocce and ballroom dancing.
 I’m happy to find that I am still in the flower of my youth here, quite precocious on a professional level, really.
 And, in moments of alumnus rag self-doubt, I comfort myself with the thought that thirty years from now Mary Jo, Billy Bob, and their kin will be dead of stress related cardiac disorders while I will be here in the Bel Paese, dressed in a support stockings and kerchief boarding a coach for La Verna.

 All this reminds me of a story relating to my husband, who, though undoubtedly Italian (who else would pack olive oil for vacation?) is not what you’d call a flashy dresser.
 Or, I should say, he has all the necessary elements, but doesn’t really have the knack for putting them together correctly.
-I am considering adopting a Geranimals system.
+To help him get aligned with the present and show him off a little, I am considering adopting a Geranimals system.

 It was 1987 and I was a fresh faced, excited (extremely naive and unprepared) high school exchange student hot off the plane from Chicago.
 I had arrived at the Rome airport, had my luggage arrive five hours later on the next flight from NY (tragically, a running theme in my life), and had to somehow get to the Termini station, buy a ticket for Assisi, and meet my host family.
 I spoke no Italian.
 I carried no guidebook.
 I had arranged for no one to meet me to help me through this.
 (When I say naive and unprepared, what I’m trying to convey is a level of stupidity too embarrassing to dwell upon.)
 I was extremely jetlagged and overwhelmed by five hours in Rome airport.
 I set off.